 I love this stuff.
 I even have a small piece of duct tape holding my favorite blush brush together; I don’t need a new one.

-Sleeping bag
+Sleeping Bag

 If you are camping out of your car, you can take along just about any type of sleeping bag.
 You are not limited by space, so bring whatever will work best for you.
 Just make sure the sleeping bag is appropriate for the weather you will encounter.

-Camping chair
+Camping Chair

 Isn’t it so nice to sit down and relax a bit while you are camping?
 A camping chair is a place to relax and a place to have your meals.
-But, unfortunately, even if you happen to find a tree stump, it won’t be as comfortable as a camping chair.
+But, unfortunately, even if you find a tree stump, it won’t be as comfortable as a camping chair.

-Clothes appropriate for the weather
+Clothes Appropriate for the Weather

-Bring along enough socks; you may need to change them more than you think.
+Bring enough socks; you may need to change them more than you think.
 Don’t bring brand new hiking shoes.
 You need to break them in long before heading out into the woods.
 If you have seen the movie Wild, you know what I mean.

 Camping towel